mojeedoyedeji/dermvision.docs/docs/source/_sections/system-design/arms.rst

 Appointment Entity
 ^^^^^^^^^^^^^^^^^^
-The **Appointment** entity stores essential information about patients.
+The **Appointment** entity stores essential information about appointment records.
 This table is central to the Appointment Record Management System, as it contains the primary data necessary for identifying and managing patient records.

 **Attributes**